inovex/justcause/docs/usage.rst

     │   ├── transport  <- functionality to download data sets
     │   └── utils      <- generic helper functions for data sets ├── learners
-    │   ├── ate        <- Average Treatment Effect estimators
+    │   ├── ate        <- average treatment effect estimators
-    │   ├── meta       <- meta learners working with the help of classical estimators │   ├── nn         <- Neural Network-based learners │   ├── tree       <- Tree-based learners
+    │   ├── meta       <- meta learners working with the help of classical estimators │   ├── nn         <- neural network-based learners │   ├── tree       <- tree-based learners
     │   ├── propensity <- functionality estimate propensity scores
     │   └── utils      <- generic helper functions for learners
     ├── evaluation     <- helper functions for evaluation ├── metrics        <- various metrics to a result to the ground truth └── utils          <- most generic helper functions not related to data and learners

-Most commonly you will deal with the modules :mod:`.data.generators` and :mod:`.data.sets` to generate or fetch a data set and apply some learners within the subpackage :mod:`.learners`.
+Most commonly you will deal with :mod:`.data.generators` and :mod:`.data.sets` to generate or fetch a data set and apply some learners within :mod:`.learners`.
 To evaluate your results you can use :mod:`.metrics` and :mod:`.evaluation`.
-All methods within :mod:`.contrib` are not meant to be accessed directly and are provided within :mod:`.learners`.
+All methods within :mod:`.contrib` are not meant to be accessed directly and are wrapped within :mod:`.learners`.

 The Reason for DGPs